iCharlesHu/swift-experimental-subprocess/README.md

         /// property is set, the Subprocess will be run
         /// as the provided user
         public var userCredentials: UserCredentials? = nil
-        /// What's the console behavior of the new process,
+        /// The console behavior of the new process,
         /// default to inheriting the console from parent process public var consoleBehavior: ConsoleBehavior = .inherit
-        /// Window state to use when the process is started public var windowStyle: WindowStyle = .normal
+        /// Window style to use when the process is started public var windowStyle: WindowStyle = .normal
         /// Whether to create a new process group for the new
         /// process.
 The process group includes all processes